-- The operator must keep and up-to-date dispatch register, completed appropriately, in chronological order including: - ➤ a description of the ABP (including waste), intermediate products or derived products dispatched (including quantities); - > dates of dispatch; - ➤ a batch reference or consignment number if appropriate; - > a health certificate or commercial document reference number: - ➤ the name and address and country of the premises of dispatch (and approval number if applicable); - ➤ the name and address of the carrier/haulier and the receptacle registration number (if applicable); - ➤ date of notification of the Regional Veterinary Office of dispatch (if relevant e.g. for export or trade); - weights of consignments of outgoing material (preferably using a plant's own weighbridge); - > seal numbers of consignments (if applicable); - > a reference to indicate proof of arrival at destination.

-• A fully completed commercial document must accompany each load of ABP leaving the plant.
+- The operator must keep and up-to-date dispatch register, completed appropriately, in chronological order including: - ➤ a description of the ABP (including waste), intermediate products or derived products dispatched (including quantities); - > dates of dispatch; - ➤ a batch reference or consignment number; - > a health certificate or commercial document reference number;

+- the name and address and country of the premises of dispatch (and approval number); - ➤ the name and address of the carrier/haulier and the receptacle registration number (if applicable); - ➤ date of notification of the Regional Veterinary Office of dispatch (if relevant e.g. for export or trade); - weights of consignments of outgoing material (preferably using a plant's own weighbridge); - > seal numbers of consignments (if applicable); - > a reference to indicate proof of arrival at destination. - A fully completed commercial document must accompany each load of ABP leaving the plant.
 The commercial document must be assigned a unique identifiable number.

-Paper commercial documents must be produced in quadruplicate (one original and three copies).
+The commercial document must be produced in quadruplicate (1 original and 3 copies).
 The original must remain at the plant of origin, the transporter must retain one copy and the premises of destination the other.
 The fourth copy is signed by the premises of destination and returned to the plant of origin.